Master of Arts in Mathematics

 Please also note that the Mathematics Department currently does not require the general or subject Graduate Record Examination (GRE).

 If helpful, you can estimate tuition costs using KU’s tuition calculator.
 Be sure to select “Nonresident”, if you are not a Kansas resident.
 You will then select “Graduate Student” in “Liberal Arts & Sciences.”
-MA students pursuing Option 3 need 36 semester hours to graduate.
+MA students need 30 semester hours to graduate.
+Most students complete the program in 3 semesters.

 The following materials must be submitted online:

-Applicant's résumé/curriculum vitae, (please do NOT include your GRE score)
+- Applicant's résumé/curriculum vitae, (please do NOT include your GRE score if you have one)

-Please use the following GPA calculator to determine your GPA if your degree-granting institution uses a grade/point system different from the one used in the U.S. To assist the Admissions Committee, you can list your converted GPA on your CV and the online application.
+- Please use the following GPA calculator to determine your GPA if your degree-granting institution uses a grade/point system different from the one used in the U.S. To assist the Admissions Committee, you can list your converted GPA on your CV and the online application.
 Graduate Admissions confirms GPA estimates using this same GPA calculator.
+A WES evaluation is not needed.

-Official transcripts (sent directly to KU from the Registrar) are not required until after you have been admitted into the Ph.D. program.
+- Official transcripts (sent directly to KU from the Registrar) are not required until after you have been admitted into the program.

-To begin in the spring semester, submit an application by October 1.
-For fall or summer, submit an application by May 1.
+Applications open each year in September.
+To begin in the spring semester, submit an application by October 2; for fall or summer, submit an application by Jan 6.

 Application review begins immediately following the deadline.
-Please aim to have all materials submitted by the deadline (this includes letters of recommendation).
+Please aim to have all materials submitted by the deadline.

 You can read our English proficiency requirements for admission at this link.